Energy: the bedrock of Mauritania’s pitch to investors

 Most of its iron is exported as raw ore, but clean energy offers a unique opportunity to process it domestically into green steel, unlocking further revenue streams.

 December 2023 marked a key milestone with a US-Mauritania memorandum on carbon-free steel production, while SNIM’s collaboration with ArcelorMittal aims to produce 2.5m tons of green steel each year.
-Reaching this scale requires substantial infrastructure investment, and the EU’s €300bn Global Gateway program is set to support critical projects like the Nouakchott-Nouadhibou road and high-voltage transmission lines—both vital to green hydrogen and steel production.
+Reaching this scale requires substantial infrastructure investment, and the EU’s €300bn Global Gateway programme is set to support critical projects like the Nouakchott-Nouadhibou road and high-voltage transmission lines—both vital to green hydrogen and steel production.

 Mauritania is strengthening its energy infrastructure through a $289.5m partnership with the African Development Bank to expand electricity access and sustainability.